phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 it adds it to the interned string buffer and so makes it available for future usage or other parts of PHP.

 You must take care about memory allocation.
-Interned strings always have a refcount set to one, because they don't need to be refcounted, as they will get shared with the interned string buffer, and thus they can't be destroyed out of it.
+Interned strings always have a refcount set to one, because they don't need to be refcounted, as they will get shared with the interned strings buffer, and thus they can't be destroyed out of it.

 Example::